-Gudi Padwa in Maharashtra; Ugadi in Karnataka and Andhra Pradesh; Sansar Padwa in Goa and Chaitra Shukladi in North India marks the beginning of New Year in the respective Hindu lunar calendar followed in these regions.
+Gudi Padwa in Maharashtra; Ugadi in Karnataka, Telangana and Andhra Pradesh; Sansar Padwa in Goa and Chaitra Shukladi in North India marks the beginning of New Year in the respective Hindu lunar calendar followed in these regions.
 The New Year is observed on the first day of the waxing phase of moon (Chaitra Shukla Paksha Pratipada) in Chaitra month.

 All our festivals are directly or indirectly associated with the agrarian economy.
 The New Year that is observed in various parts of the country on the first day of Chaitra month is dedicated to the hope, success and joy.
 This success, hope and joy is directly associated with the success of our farmers.